 always a childhood template that sets up our attraction to someone personality disordered.
 It's likely your Borderline has traits similar to mother and/or father, so you're already familiar with the relationship dynamics you've recently struggled through, which keeps it exciting, despite all the agony it causes you.

-keep wanting to blame yourself for this relationship faltering, but this is directly tied to experiences in childhood, which left you with self-esteem wounds.
+keep wanting to blame yourself for your relationship faltering, but this is directly tied to experiences in childhood, which left you with self-esteem wounds.
 A young child can't make sense of why he isn't getting enough love, affection or support from a parent, and he doesn't even know how to ask for it!
-He'll try to find reasons for this lack of attention in his head--but his head--but the only rationale he can come up with fault; "I must not be good enough, smart enough, cute enough, lovable," etc. You've carried these self-worth injuries into your adult relationships, and now they're alive again.
-This damage be repaired, or you'll continue being attracted to Borderlines.
+He'll try to find reasons for this lack of attention in his head--but the only rationale he can come up with not be good enough, smart enough, cute enough, lovable," etc. You've carried these self-worth injuries into your adult relationships, and now they're alive again.
+This damage must be repaired, or you'll continue being attracted to Borderlines.